cyruslk/franklin-ford-bot/logs.md

 - [ ] Send all the content of the db to the front-end (= the website).
 - [ ] Display the content (TBD)
   - [ ] Use pixels coordinates to play with the x,y coordinates of the page > the metadata?

+# 2019.05.06

+The framework I was using to connect to `reddit` is buggy, so I'm using this one instead now: <https://github.com/JuicyPasta/reddit-snooper> — did a bunch of tests and it seems to work fine.